appacademy/prep-work/pre-course/assessment00.md

 chances of completing the course successfuly.

 The assessment mimics the practice problems: it consists of four problems and their accompanying test specs.
-Your job it to get the specs to "go green" and pass (just like with the practice problems.
+Your job is to get the specs to "go green" and pass (just like with the practice problems).

 **So dive into the practice problems and good luck!**